Capital One Savor Editorial Review: Is It Worth the Annual Fee?

-The Capital One Savor is a credit card that foodies can truly savor because it offers you 3% cash back on restaurant purchases, 2% on groceries and 1% on everything else.
+The Capital One Savor is a credit card that foodies can truly savor because it offers you 4% cash back on restaurant and entertainment purchases, 2% on groceries and 1% on everything else.

-The card is marketed as a foodie’s card because it’s the only credit card on the market that offers 3x cash back on restaurant purchases and doesn’t have an annual fee.
+The card is marketed as a foodie’s card because it’s the only credit card on the market that offers 4x cash back at restaurants.

 Sounds great, right?
 People who love eating out either by convenience or necessity can reap some pretty significant rewards for their restaurant and fast-food habits.

 One thing we’ve learned amid our more than 100 credit card reviews is that the smart consumers look past all the marketing and hype and analyze the real numbers.